aaronxyzheng/TkinterCalculator/README.md

 - **Clear button**: Resets the calculator.
 - **Sign toggle**: Allows you to toggle between positive and negative numbers.
 - **Percentage**: Calculates percentage of a number.
+- **Decimal Point**: Allows you to write numbers that aren't just integers.

 ## Requirements